 Water babies rejoice, this park in North Warks has not one, but 15 lakes in 600 acres of country park.
 Though swimming isn’t recommended, there’s plenty of water sports to try your hand at including pedalos and sail boats, and for the slightly more adventurous, jet skis and power boats.
 After a thoroughly good soaking, dry off and refuel in one of the secluded picnic spots next to the lakes.

 Bancroft Gardens, Stratford Upon Avon

-The RSC may still be closed (sob) but look across to this beautifully manicured park and you’ll probably see some budding thespians at work.
+Look across to this beautifully manicured park from the RSC and you’ll probably see some budding thespians at work.
 Open air performances often take place here, and even better, they’re free.
 Shakespeare with egg sarnie chaser?
 Now you’re talking!
 There’s also pedalos to hire, so you can splash down the Avon on a hot day.
 When you’re back on dry land, take a wander through the scented gardens – just dreamy.
 Park in one of the council-owned car parks for a cheap day out that really feels like a treat.

 Hartshill Hayes, Nuneaton